BIGJRA/BIGJRA.github.io/reborn.md

 In the first door upstairs, a guy will give you the *Coin Case*!
 The next room contains *Protective Pads*.
 The room after that contains a *Quick Claw*.
 Talk to a guy staring at the wall in the hallway from the right to open up a door to the left.

 In this door, go to the left.
-Here you'll find the first move tutors.
+Here you'll find the first tutors.

 Onyx Trainer School Move Tutor 1